typebytes/angular-checklist/content/architecture/modules-and-services.md

 ---
-title: Modules and Services
+title: Provide shared services only at root module
 ---
-# Providing services only at the root level
+# Problem

-In Angular we have the possibility to take advantage of the injector tree to provide different service instances on different levels, e.g. component, directive or module.
-Whilst this can be exactly what you want, in most cases it is not the expected behavior.
+Due to the way DI in Angular is implemented, with an injector tree, we can provide instances of our service at multiple levels, e.g. component, directive or module.
+While we can use this feature, it's not always what we want.

+Working with a shared module is a common and recommended way of working.
+This module can be used to share services, components, directives, pipes, ... between different feature modules.
+If we import our shared module in multiple modules, we will provide the service multiple times and multiple instances will be generated, and we would like to avoid that here.

+# Solution

-When you are creating a `SharedModule`, you want to use the components everywhere but only provide the services in your root module, e.g. `AppModule`.
-You can accomplish this by leveraging the `forRoot` convention.
-Your `SharedModule` would then like this:
+When we are creating our `SharedModule`, we only want to use the components everywhere but only provide the services in our root module, e.g. `AppModule`.
+We can accomplish this by leveraging the `forRoot` convention.
+In that scenario, our `SharedModule` would look like this:

 ```ts
 @NgModule({